 3.10.
-We recognise that we are not perfect and things go wrong.
+We recognise that we are not perfect, and on some occasions things can go wrong.
 When this happens, we will resolve complaints quickly and use this as an opportunity to show our customers the excellent customer service we provide.
 This approach has enabled us to resolve 88% of complaints in one day in 2020/21.
 Ultimately, we aspire to turn every complaint into a 'thank you'.

-Figure SA-02.3 International Engage Awards 2020
+Figure SA-04.3 International Engage Awards 2020

-Proven delivery of an industry-leading social obligations strategy incentive
+Proven delivery of an industry-leading social obligations strategy